 About the Property

-This contemporary lake home was designed by the architect/owner to take advantage of the wonderful lake front property in Cold Springs Saddle and Tennis Club.
-With National Forest on one side of this home and location at the end of the road, you will find lots of privacy.
+This contemporary 4 bedroom and 5.5 bath lake retreat was designed by the architect/owner to take advantage of the wonderful lake front property in Cold Springs Saddle and Tennis Club.
+Spreading out over just under an acre of beautiful property with 3 beautiful structures on the grounds, National Forest on one side of the property and end-of-the-road location, you will find tons of privacy.

-From the driveway a path leads you under a freestanding gabled entrance and to the front door.
-On entering the home to your right is the dining area and a large vaulted ceiling kitchen with large a semi-circular and picture window over the sink area.
+From the driveway, a path leads you under a freestanding gabled entrance and to the front door of the main home perched at the waters edge.
+Upon entering, to your right is the dining area and a large kitchen with vaulted ceilings with large semi-circular and picture windows over the sink area.
 The kitchen features wood cabinetry with solid surface counter tops, glass mullion doors, appliance garage, vent hood, vegetable sink and a desk.
 There is also an island which provides an additional food preparation or serving area.

 Separating the kitchen from the living room is a fabulous floor to ceiling native stone fireplace.
 Accessed from either side of the fireplace, the living room opens out and you are greeted by great natural light from the large windows to the covered deck with its expansive views.